chtenb/chtenb.github.io/blog/lush.md

 ## Data
 In Lush, data is represented by values.
 There are several kinds of values.

-- A *bytestring* is a sequence of bytes that does not contain the byte 0.
+- A *string* is a sequence of bytes that contains utf-8 text.
 Syntax: `"Hello world"`.
-- A *word* is a similar to a bytestring, but has special evaluation rules.
+- A *word* is a similar to a string, but has special evaluation rules.
 Syntax: `hello`.
 - A *list* is a sequence of values.
 Syntax: `("hello world" hello (a b c))`.
 - An *operator* is an opaque value that can be invoked with arguments.